Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 Martellus Bennett has been the king of defenders missing tackles on tight ends, and it isn't even close. https://t.co/2yopwFf4pc2017-3-11 02:38:53

 Detroit Lions tight end Eric Ebron has seemed to be on the verge of a breakout over the past two seasons.
-He set career highs in receptions (61) and receiving yards (711) in 2016, but just one touchdown reception dragged down his value.
+He set career highs in receptions (61) and receiving yards (711) in 2016, but having just one touchdown reception dragged down his value.

-The Lions no longer have Anquan Boldin, who led the team with eight touchdown catches, at wide receiver.
+The Lions no longer have wide receiver Anquan Boldin, who led the team with eight touchdown catches.
 Ebron's role should continue to expand, making him a Week 1 fantasy sleeper against the Cardinals defense.

 Top 10 Kickers